-On January 14, prior to the end of the snap inspection, Red Wings said it had carried out safety checks on all its Tu-204s in accordance with instructions from Rosaviatsia and found all fit to fly, and was continuing to use them as normal.
-The airline said it had undergone routine inspections on December 28 by Transport Ministry watchdog Rostransnadzor, and passed them.
+Red Wings said on January 14 that it had carried out safety checks on all its eight Tu-204s in accordance with instructions from Rosaviatsia and found all fit to fly, and was continuing to use them as normal.
+The airline said it had undergone routine inspections on December 28 by Rostransnadzor and passed them.

-The only other fatal accident involving a Tu-204 was the loss of an Aviastar-TU-operated airliner landing at Moscow's Domodedovo Airport in March 2010, blamed on pilot error, according to aviation news website FlightGlobal.
+The only other fatal accident involving a Tu-204 was the loss of an Aviastar-TU-operated airliner landing at Moscow's Domodedovo Airport in March 2010, blamed on pilot error, FlightGlobal reported.

 Add to blog

 You may place this material on your blog by copying the link.

 The growing outright rivalry between the United States and China gives Russia more foreign policy weight, enabling it to assume the role of a balancer.
 So far it has been doing so rather skillfully.
 Today it may participate in a joint naval exercise with China that Beijing positions as outwardly anti-American.
 But tomorrow it can team up with the naval forces of the Old World.